raleel/cfi-srd-pt/HowTo.md

 1. Login to Github

-2. Navegação to the public template https://github.com/7thExtinctionrpg/RPG_SRD_Template
+2. Navigate to the public template https://github.com/7thExtinctionrpg/RPG_SRD_Template

 3. Click "Use this template"